 1. Scope.
-These Regulations govern the administrative procedures for Italian, EU and non-EU students enrolling in bachelor’s, master’s degree programmes and single cycle master’s degree programmes for the 2019-2020 academic year.
+These Regulations govern the administrative procedures for Italian, EU and non-EU students enrolling in bachelor’s, master’s degree programmes and single cycle degree programmes for the 2020-2021 academic year.

 Enrolling students are deemed as being acquainted with, and accepting, all rules, procedures and deadlines indicated in these Regulations.

-These Regulations will be made public through the www.uniroma1.it university website and sent by email to students who have activated the institutional email account as per art.
+These Regulations will be made public through www.uniroma1.it Sapienza website and sent by email to students who have activated their institutional email account as per art.
 53.

-The administrative procedures for students enrolled in PhDs, postgraduate schools and masters are available in their respective regulations.
+The administrative procedures for students enrolled in PhDs, Specialisation Schools and Advanced Professional Courses are available in their respective regulations.

 2. Definitions.
-A definition of the main structures governing the educational activity and of the terms used is provided as follows, in order to make them understood better.
+A definition of the main bodies governing the educational activity and of the terms used is provided as follows, for a better understanding.

 b) Departments.
 They are primary and essential units for research and educational activities, whose aims and/or methods are uniform; they refer to Faculties and also manage and organise degree programmes.

 c) Degree programmes.
-They include bachelor’s degree programmes, master’s degree programmes and single cycle degree programmes.
+They include bachelor’s, master’s and single cycle degree programmes.

 e) Leading Faculty.
 In the interfaculty degree programmes, the Leading Faculty is in charge of the administrative organisation of the degree programme.